Doctoral Student News

 Alyssa Bellows was awarded the 2013 Andrew Von Hendy Prize for Graduate Writing at Boston College for her essay "Story-Making Minds: Mary Garth as Fictional Representation of Realism in Middlemarch."

-Kaitie Daily-Bruckner was awarded the Donald J. White Teaching Excellence Award for 2011-2012.
+Rachel Ernst was awarded the 2014 Donald White Teaching Award.

-Kiara Kharpertian was awarded the Donald J. White Teaching Excellence Award for 2012-2013.
+Scott Reznick was awarded the 2014 Donald White Teaching Award.

 Scott Reznick was awarded the 2013 Andrew Von Hendy Prize for Graduate Writing at Boston College for his essay "The Poetics of 'Unaccountable' Minds: Theory of Mind in "Bartleby the Scrivener: A Story of Wall-Street.'"